Flora130/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**

+The work is a theatrical spotlight.
+Light follows a performer as they move across space to draw attention and focus to the subject.

 ## Part A. Plan

 For your masterwork, reconstruct the interaction as a scene: